beatHunteRcode/TarkovCompanion/README.md

 - buy goods from traders
 - sell goods to traders
 - check buildings in your in-game sanctuary
-- upgrade buildings in your in game sanctuary
+- upgrade buildings in your in-game sanctuary

 For the details you can check my course work report.
 But it is only on Russian.
 Sorry folks, you need to know Russian or you won't survive in Tarkov.